inaimathi/langnostic/resources/posts/3d-printing-field-report.md

 This is the most common design because it's the cheapest and easiest to put together.
 This category includes the [Ender 3](https://www.amazon.ca/Creality-Ender-V3-SE-8-66x8-66x9-84/dp/B0DSKCS6Y1/), the [SV06](https://www.sovol3d.com/products/sovol-sv06-best-budget-3d-printer-for-beginner), the [Prusa MK4](https://www.prusa3d.com/product/original-prusa-mk4s-3d-printer/), and way more besides.
 The key characteristics are

-1. There is a hotend that moves along the X axis and Z axes
+1. There is a hotend that moves along the X and Z axes
 2. There is a bed that moves along the Y axis

 Because they're mostly made to be cheap, the vast majority of these boys don't have a toolchanger or multiple hotends.
 They're intrinsically moddable because they're so simple, and they're a decent first step into the hobby.